hishizuka/pizero_bikecomputer/doc/software_installation.md

 <img width="400" alt="menu-02-sensors" src="https://user-images.githubusercontent.com/12926652/206076191-4b8a4084-64a0-443b-a434-f6c6b4d51e2a.png">

-- Heart Rate / Cadence / Power
+- Heart Rate
-  - Open a sensor role, then select ANT+ to pair or disconnect the corresponding sensor.
-  - BLE entries are reserved for the planned BLE cycling-sensor implementation.
+  - Pair or disconnect an ANT+ heart-rate sensor or a BLE HRS heart-rate sensor.
+- Power
+  - Pair or disconnect an ANT+ power meter or a BLE CPS power meter.
+  - A CPS device can share one BLE connection with the Cadence role when both roles use the same device.
+- Cadence
+  - Pair or disconnect an ANT+ cadence sensor or a BLE CSCS/CPS cadence sensor.
+  - A BLE sensor without crank revolution data is shown as disconnected for this role.
 - Light
   - Pair or disconnect an ANT+ bike light.
   - Auto Control automatically controls a paired ANT+ bike light from ambient light and braking hints while recording.